 - Top the cooked muffins with the streusel and then air fry for another 2-4 minutes at 300°F.

 - Allow muffins to cool in the air fryer basket before removing or they may fall apart.
+(See the video below for more detailed instructions if needed)

 Nutrition